Canon 1300D vs Canon R

 |Canon 1200D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 1200D|

-It is notable that the Canon R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
-The 1300D lacks such a headphone port.
+It is notable that the Canon R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The 1300D does not feature such a mic input.

 The Canon R is a recent model that features in the current product line-up of Canon.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1300D vs Canon R